 - As a result of the injuries, you have suffered damages.

 Proving a premises liability claim can be difficult.
 At Poynter & Bucheri, LLC, we have the knowledge, experience, skills, and resources to handle any slip and fall claim.
+Don’t let your slip and fall injury be swept under the rug; you and your loved ones deserve to be compensated.

 We Specialize in Helping Slip and Fall Victims Like You!